-1. familiarize students with key data structures in Python including lists and dictionaries and apply them in context of searching, sorting, text and file handling introduce students to data visualization in Python through creation of line plots, histograms, scatter plots, box plots and others
+- 1. familiarize students with key data structures in Python including lists and dictionaries and apply them in context of searching, sorting, text and file handling - 2. introduce students to calculation of statistical measures using Python such as measures of central tendency, correlation - 3. familiarize students with important Python data related libraries such as Numpy and Pandas and use them to manipulate arrays and dataframes - 4. introduce students to data visualization in Python through creation of line plots, histograms, scatter plots, box plots and others - 5. implementation of basic machine learning tasks in Python including pre-processing data, dimensionality reduction of data using PCA, clustering, classification and cross-validation.